nus-zoomers/ZoomBa/README.md

    ```sh
    ansible-vault view credentials/encrypted-key.json
    ```

    Enter the password when prompted.

 1. Copy the decrypted contents into `credentials/key.json`. **Do not add this file to version control.**

+## Acknowledgements

+This project was built on top of the [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).